Hermann Joseph Muller: Work in Europe

 In September 1932, Muller moved to Berlin to work with the Russian expatriate geneticist Nikolay Timofeeff-Ressovsky; a trip intended as a limited sabbatical stretched into an eight-year, five-country journey.
 In Berlin, he met two physicists who would later be significant to the biology community: Niels Bohr and Max Delbrück.
 The Nazi movement was precipitating the rapid emigration of scientific talent from Germany, and Muller was particularly opposed to the politics of National Socialism.
 The FBI was investigating Muller because of his involvement with The Spark, so he chose instead to go to the Soviet Union (an environment better suited to his political beliefs).
 In 1933, Muller and his wife reconciled, and their son David E. Muller and she moved with Hermann to Leningrad.
 There, at the Institute of Genetics, he imported the basic equipment for a Drosophila lab—including the flies—and set up shop.
 The institute was moved to Moscow in 1934, and Muller and his wife were divorced in 1935.

 In the USSR, Muller supervised a large and productive lab, and organized work on medical genetics.
 Most of his work involved further explorations of genetics and radiation.
 There he completed his eugenics book, Out of the Night, the main ideas of which dated to 1910.
 By 1936, however, Joseph Stalin's repressive policies and the rise of Lysenkoism was making the USSR an increasingly problematic place to live and work.
 Muller and many of the Russian genetics community did what they could to oppose Trofim Lysenko and his Larmarckian evolutionary theory, but Muller was soon forced to leave the Soviet Union after Stalin read a translation of his eugenics book and was "displeased by it, and...ordered an attack prepared against it."
+By this time, Muller had already asked for a leave of absence.
+News of the Lysenko trials had reached the United States, and his son David was being raised there, after his divorce.
+In the official declaration by the institute, biological determinism was rejected: "The development of society is subject not to biological laws but to higher social laws.
+Attempts to spread to humanity the laws of the animal kingdom are an attempt to lower the human being to the level of beasts."